Below is a list of Wheeling High School clubs and activities.

 Interact with Africa is a high school level Rotary club that seeks to make a difference both in the local community and the world.
 We do various fundraisers to raise money to build schools in Angola, Africa.
 We also try to educate the school community about the needs in Africa through our annual "Walk Through Africa."
 This club is for students who want to experience what it is like to make an impact on their world.

 The freshman are involved in a number of school related activities.
 We are responsible for running the concession stand for a home football game.
 We participate in homecoming activities including the window painting competition.
-We complete a Halloween and Christmas service project.
-The freshman class provides a vehicle for the canned food drive.
-We are responsible for decorating the foyer in December.
-We do a fund raising project by selling holiday greeting cards the week before winter break and also during the week of Valentine’s Day.
-There will be a service related field trip in the spring.
+We do a fund raising project by selling candy grams the week before winter break and senior kisses in the Spring.

 The Sophomore Class is involved in several activities throughout the school year.
-These activities include fundraisers, service/charity projects, and helping with the beginning of school party.
+These activities include fundraisers and service/charity projects,.
 We are responsible for running the concession stand for a home football game as a fundraiser for the sophomore class.
-We participate in homecoming activities, including window painting and hall decorating.
+We participate in homecoming activities, including window painting.
 We also have a Christmas service project, where the students collect donations and use the money to buy presents for children in the hospital.
-During the spring, there is another fundraising project and then we work on plans for the back to school event.
-We also support Student Council in all its activities.
+During the spring, we do another fundraising project and participate in Teacher Appreciation Week by putting little gifts/treats in their mailboxes several times during that week .
+We also support Student Council in all activities.

-The Junior Class is involved with student council in promoting spirit throughout the school.
-We participate in Homecoming and Pack the Place weeks, and we run a class shirt sale each year.
-The Junior class is responsible for planning the Junior/Senior Prom, and throughout the year we hold fundraisers that help lower the cost of Prom tickets.
-Our fundraisers include food concessions at two football games, and the Valentine’s Day Flower Sale.
-We also perform a service project in the spring during Prom ticket sales.
-Each year the class chooses a new recipient.
-Everyone attending Prom makes a donation.
+The Junior Class is involved with student council in promoting school spirit.
+We participate in homecoming activities: including window painting, and Pack the Place weeks.
+The Junior class is responsible for planning the Junior/Senior Prom, and throughout the year, we hold fundraisers that help lower the cost of Prom.

-Preparation for the Junior-Senior Prom includes working with junior class representatives to secure a banquet hall, select a D.J. and music, order decorations, hold the Prom King & Queen election, finalize photographer details, select prom favors, arrange menu choices, print of tickets, bids and programs, order flowers for guests and the prom court, and organize chaperones.
-Fundraising includes a Valentine Flower Sale and two Football concessions.
+Preparation for the Junior/Senior Prom includes working with junior class representatives to choose a theme, secure a banquet hall, select a D.J. and music, order decorations, hold the Prom Queen & King election, finalize photographer details, select prom favors, arrange menu choices, select and order tickets, order flowers for guests and the prom court, and organize chaperones.

 Sponsor: Carrie Mattingly